How Reverse Mortgages Work: Do You Agree With the Top 5 Reverse Mortgage Objections?

-By addressing some of the top objections that we hear about Home Equity Conversion Mortgages (HECM) (also known as reverse mortgages), we hope to help our readers understand just how useful these loans can be.
-We invite you to do yourself a favor and approach this with an open mind, as some of these answers may surprise you!
+By addressing some of the top objections that we hear about Home Equity Conversion Mortgages (HECM, also known as reverse mortgages), we hope to help our readers understand just how useful these loans can be.
 Here are the biggest reverse mortgage objections.

 1. It’s Not Worth It to Sell My Home for 50% of Its Value

-This is the most repeated objection we hear from retirees, most often from those who are closer to age 62.
+This is the most common objection we hear from retirees, most often from those who are closer to age 62.

 A reverse mortgage does not cause you to sell your home.
-You are the only person on the title and you retain all ownership.
+You are the only person on the title and you retain all ownership (along with any other existing titleholders).
 A reverse mortgage is just a loan that allows you to access an advance on a portion of your home equity.
 This is the reason you and your spouse (if applicable) are able to continue living in the home indefinitely.
 You still “own” your home the same way you would with a traditional mortgage.

 The amount of home equity you can access through a HECM generally starts at about 50% of your home’s value at the earliest age you are eligible for this type of product, which is age 62.
 As you get older, the percentage of the home’s value you qualify for increases.